Mohammad Aminuddin

 Mohammad Aminuddin (1921-1971) was a Bangladeshi lawyer, who was killed in the Bangladesh Liberation war and is considered a martyr in Bangladesh.

 Early life

-Aminuddin was born on 1921 in Gouripur, Lalpur, Natore District, East Bengal, British Raj.
-He completed his high school in Khanjanpur Mission High School in 1938 and completed his Bachelor of Arts from Rajshahi Government College in 1942.
-He joined as an Inspector in the Bengal Civil Supplies Department based in Kolkata.
+Aminuddin was born in 1921 in Gouripur, Lalpur, Natore District, East Bengal, British Raj.
+He completed his high school in Khanjanpur Mission High School in 1938 and his Bachelor of Arts from Rajshahi Government College in 1942.
+He joined as an Inspector in Kolkata's Bengal Civil Supplies Department.
 In 1950 he completed his law degree from Dhaka University and started his legal practice in Dhaka.

 Career

 Aminuddin moved to Pabna and joined the Pabna District Bar Association in 1952.
 He Joined Awami League, political party next year.
 He campaigned against General Ayub Khan and was imprisoned by the government.
 He was elected general secretary of Pabna District Bar Association in 1970.
 He was elected to the East Pakistan Provincial assembly in 1970 from Awami League.
 He was involved in the non-cooperation movement in the area and was the convener of Pabna Zilla Mukti Sangram Parishad.